xiaomi7732/azure-diagnostics-tools/Logstash/logstash-input-azureblob/README.md

 __*record_preprocess_reg_exp*__

-Specify the regular expression to process content before pushing the event.
+Specifies the regular expression to process content before pushing the event.
 The matched will be removed.
-For example, `^\s*,` will removing the leading ',' from the content.
+For example, `^\s*,` will removing the leading `,` from the content.
 The regular expression uses multiline mode.

+__*blob_list_page_size*__

+Specifies the page-size for returned blob items.
+Too big number will hit heap overflow; Too small number will leads to too many requests.
+The default of `100` is good for heap size of 1G.

 ### Examples